CJNE/pyporscheconnectapi/README.md

 pip install pyporscheconnectapi -U
 ```

-Setup will add a cli under the name porschecli, see below for usage
+Setup will add a cli under the name porschecli, see below for usage.

 ## CLI usage

 A simple cli is provided with this library, it will cache tokens to a file to speed up invocations.
-It does not yet support the create/update/delete timer functionality which is present in the library.

 If no email or password is supplied as input arguments and no config file with those details is found you will be prompted.
-Same goes for PIN (used to lock or unlock).
-The --nowait option will just request the action (or stored information) without waiting for confirmation.
 ```
 usage: porschecli [-h] [-d] [-e EMAIL] [-p PASSWORD] [-s SESSION_FILE] [--nowait]
                   {list,token,capabilities,currentoverview,storedoverview,trip_statistics,pictures,location,climatise_on,climatise_off,direct_charge_on,direct_charge_off,flash_indicators,honk_and_flash,lock_vehicle,unlock_vehicle,vehicle_closed,doors_and_lids,tire_pressure_status,tire_pressures,chargingprofile}